icecream17/solver/Strategies.md

 12 23 34 41 // Quad, of 1234
 ```

-But theoretically, a strategy could include conjugates where N cells require N+1 candidates.
-Or even N+2, but let's show N+1 since that's easier.
+But theoretically, a strategy could include conjugates where N cells require N+1 or even N+2 candidates.

 ```rust
 12345 12345 ..... | 45...
 456..